trolldbois/pytan/EXAMPLES/PYTAN_API/README.MD.md

   * ask_manual_question_complex_query2.py: This is another complex query that gets the Computer Name and Last Logged in User and Installed Applications that contains Google Search or Google Chrome and limits the rows that are displayed to computers that contain the Installed Applications of Google Search or Google Chrome
   * _ask_manual_question_sensor_complex.py: This provides an example for asking a manual question without using human strings.
 It uses the Computer Name and Folder Name Search with RegEx Match sensors.
 The second sensor has a single parameter, dirname, with a value of 'Program Files'.
 The second sensor also has 3 sensor filter options that set the max data age to 3600 seconds, does NOT ignore case, and treats all values as string.
 There is also a question filter supplied that limits the rows that are displayed to computers that match an Operating System that contains Windows, and has 3 question filter options supplied that set the max data age to 3600 seconds, does NOT ignore case, and uses 'and' to join all question filters.
   * ask_saved_question_refresh_data.py: Ask a saved question and refresh the data for the saved question (asks a new question)
+  * ask_saved_question_by_name_sse.py: Ask a saved question by referencing the name of a saved question in a string and use Server Side Export when performing a GetResultData
   * ask_saved_question_by_name.py: Ask a saved question by referencing the name of a saved question in a string.
   * ask_saved_question_by_name_in_list.py: Ask a saved question by referencing the name of a saved question in a list of strings.
   * invalid_create_sensor.py: Create a sensor (Unsupported!)